zr3/rust-roguelike/README.md

 - clearer notifications: backpack full! starving! what you picked up!
 - color code items based on value?
 - zelda-style item tutorials, show what things are the first time you see them

+more ideas:
+- shorten game, took an hour to beat
+- maybe only 5 levels to the druid, newgame+ with buffs after each cake that let you get deeper and deeper